Ohio Wesleyan University

-Paul Dean is Associate Professor of Sociology and Co-Adviser of the Social Justice major.
-His teaching and research areas include social inequality, social movements, race/ethnicity, economic sociology, globalization, and the scholarship of teaching and learning.
-Along with co-author George Ritzer, he has written two books: Globalization: A Basic Text (2015) and Globalization: The Essentials (2018).
-Dr. Dean has also published on corporate social responsibility, stratification across race and class, service learning, and even Jack Kerouac’s On the Road.
+Paul Dean is Associate Professor of Sociology, Adviser for the Social Justice major, Chair of the Sociology-Anthropology Department, and Coordinator of Faculty Onboarding.
+His teaching and research areas include Stratification and Inequality; Race and Ethnicity; Social Justice; Social Movements; Economic Sociology; Socially Responsible Business; Sociological Theory; Globalization; First-Gen Students; and Service Learning.
+Along with co-author George Ritzer, he has written two books: Globalization: A Basic Text (2015, 2022) and Globalization: The Essentials (2019).
+Dr. Dean has also published on corporate social responsibility, stratification across race and class, educational travel, service learning, and even Jack Kerouac’s On the Road.

-Dr. Dean's upcoming research focuses on first-generation college graduates and how class experiences shape social justice work.
-At OWU, he has won the Welch Meritorious Teaching Award (2018), Presidential Award for Racial and Cultural Diversity (2017), and Bishop Francis Emner Kearns Faculty of the Year Award (2016).
-Dr. Dean is also co-creator and co-editor of The Sociological Cinema, an award-winning website for using video and popular culture to teach and learn sociology.
+At OWU, Dr. Dean has won the Sherwood Dodge Shankland Award for Encouragement of Teachers (2018), Presidential Award for Racial and Cultural Diversity (2017), and Bishop Francis Emner Kearns Faculty of the Year Award (2016).
+He is also co-creator and co-editor of The Sociological Cinema, an award-winning website for using video and popular culture to teach and learn sociology.

 When he’s not working with students or on his research, Dr. Dean loves hiking, relaxing with his family, watching live music, and hanging out with his dog, Kerouac.